tjd1234/cmpt135spring2024/obsidian/135website2024/basic sorting.md

 2, 4, 1, 6, 2, 7, 10   // unsorted
 ```

-Notice that finding the *min* and *max* value of a sorted list is easy: the first
-value is the min, and the last value is the max.
+Finding the *min* and *max* value of a sorted list is easy: the first value is the min, and the last value is the max.

 *Hundreds* of different sorting algorithms have been created.
 Most of them can be described by this specification (written as a [[contract]]):